-Although our clients' securities are recorded in our name at the relevant CSD, we hold them on behalf of our clients, who are considered as a matter of law to have a beneficial proprietary interest in those securities.
+Our clients' securities are recorded in our clients' name at the relevant CSD, who are considered as a matter of law to have the legal and beneficial proprietary interest in those securities.
 This is in addition to any contractual right a client may have against us to have the securities delivered to them.